 T.J.
 Klune’s The House in the Cerulean Sea is one of the most heartwarming and wholesome books of the last few years.

-His upcoming release, In the Lives of Puppets, is an anticipated book for 2023 that promises more of the same, inviting you deep into the heart of a peculiar forest and on the extraordinary journey of a family assembled from spare parts.
+His new book for 2023, In the Lives of Puppets, wonderfully offers more of the same, inviting you deep into the heart of a peculiar forest and on the extraordinary journey of a family assembled from spare parts.

 The Covenant of Water is one of the most anticipated books for 2023 from one of my all-time favourite authors.

 Fourteen years after the release of Cutting for Stone, Verghese’s new novel is an epic multi-generational saga of love, faith, and medicine, set against the historical progress of India from 1900 through to the 1970s.

 Small Worlds by Caleb Azumah Nelson (July 18)

 From the author of Open Water comes Small Worlds, the story of a young man pressured to follow a certain path – a university degree, moving away from home – who decides to follow his first love, music, despite the consequences.